Executive Leadership Team

 Chief People Officer

 Oscar Cardona joined CCC in 2019 as Chief People Officer.
 He heads CCC’s human resources department and serves on the agency’s executive leadership team.

 Before joining CCC, Oscar was the chief human resources officer at Holiday Retirement, the largest independent living company in the country for older adults.

 Oscar has held executive-level positions at Nike as head of human resources for its US, European, Middle Eastern and African businesses.
-Oscar’s Puerto Rican heritage, his family upbringing, and his professional experience and volunteer work have gave him a better understanding of the challenges and opportunities facing people in diverse organizations.
+Oscar’s Puerto Rican heritage, his family upbringing, and his professional experience and volunteer work have given him a better understanding of the challenges and opportunities facing people in diverse organizations.